GoesToEleven/golang-web-dev/031_AWS/03/README.md

 We should create an account for everyone else, including ourselves.

 1. IAM (identity access management)
-  - enter user name(s)
+  - users / add user / enter user name(s) for example: **ob1**
+  - AWS Management Console access / custom password for example: **theforce**
+  - unchecked: require password reset
-  - you do not need to generate an access key; you can do this later if needed
+1. you do not need to generate an access key; you can do this later if needed

 ## Give user privileges